exercism/unison/docs/INSTALLATION.md

 ## Create your Unison codebase

 Run `ucm` to initialize a Unison codebase in `$HOME/.unison`.
 This is where Unison will store function definitions, types, namespaces, and so on.
-By default, the Unison Codebase Manger (abbreviated the "UCM")  will begin downloading the standard library, called `base`, which you'll use to write Unison code.
+By default, the Unison Codebase Manager (abbreviated the "UCM")  will begin downloading the standard library, called `base`, which you'll use to write Unison code.
 It may take a moment! 🕰

 ## Unison workflow